Hi, I’m Mike.

 I was adopted by Rochester a long time ago and live a fairly normal life with my amazing spouse, our three daughters, and too many pets.

-Throughout my professional journey, I've worked with mechanics grappling with chronic pain and depression, nurses battling addiction, adult students overwhelmed by academic pressure, veterans haunted by sleepless nights, and human beings striving to establish connections within their relationships and themselves.
+Throughout my professional journey, I've worked with mechanics grappling with chronic pain and depression, nurses battling addiction, professors overwhelmed by academic pressure, first responders and military veterans haunted by sleepless nights, and human beings striving to establish connections within their relationships and themselves.

 I see you.
 I listen to you.
 I stand with you.